Overview

 Leading a group ride is one of the most rewarding experiences in being part of the Mornington Wanderers.

 It’s a chance to share the joy of riding, explore great roads, and contribute to the safety and enjoyment of our members.
-While it can feel intimidating at first, it doesn’t need to be, it is great fun.
+While it can feel intimidating at first, it doesn’t need to be — it is great fun.

-A ride does not have to be ‘Unique’ every time, we just like riding, having fun and being with friends.
+A ride does not have to be unique every time.
+We just like riding, having fun and being with friends.

 This overview is designed to help you prepare, plan, and understand the responsibilities that come with leading a group ride.

-When you wish to lead a ride and have your details ready, email ridecoordinator@morningtonwanderers.orgwith the details and optimal date you would like to conduct the ride (providing optional dates is also a good idea).
+Include the ride details and the preferred date you would like to conduct the ride.
+Providing optional dates is also a good idea.

 Please read this entire document.